dcw803/hello-world/README.md

 rhubarb, rhubarb, ginger.

-and where there's rhubarb there must alwyas be...
+and where there's rhubarb there must always be...
 ... custard.
 It's a tradition, or an old charter, or something.